Which Of The Following Is Considered A Confined Space

 Assuming "Quick Look" Means No Rules

 There's no "quick look" exception in the standard.
-In real terms, none.
+None.
 Zero.
-Still, if you break the plane of the opening — even with your head — you've entered.
+If you break the plane of the opening — even with your head — you've entered.
 The rules apply.

 Relying on 911 as a Rescue Plan